Ria424/developers-animatesdk-docs/Frame_object/Frame22.md

 #### Usage

-*frame.name*
+Frame.name

 #### Description

-Property; a string that specifies the name of the frame.
+Property; `string`; A string that specifies the name of the frame.

 #### Example